Praxis Testing Information

 What Praxis II content tests are currently approved by the Utah State Office of Education?

 The following listing of tests identifies the specific Educational Testing Service (ETS) Praxis II Content Tests that have been approved by the Utah State Office of Education for specific majors/minors/endorsements.
 Please carefully review this matrix so that you take the correct content test which has been approved for your major/minor/endorsement area(s).
 This matrix also provides information about the specific testing schedule, test fee, and Utah cutoff score, if one has been established.
 If no Utah cutoff score exists, approval for student teaching and Utah licensure will still be processed.
-If students take the Praxis exam and a Utah cutoff score has not been established, they will receive a “Pending” for their NCLB “highly qualified status” until the Utah cutoff score has been established..
-Please feel free to call our office at 435-797-1443 or email me at firstname.lastname@example.org if you have any questions or concerns.
+If students take the Praxis exam and a Utah cutoff score has not been established, they will receive a “Pending” for their NCLB “highly qualified status” until the Utah cutoff score has been established.
+Please feel free to call our office at 435-797-1443 or email Francine Johnson at email@example.com if you have any questions or concerns.

 How will I receive the results of my test scores?
 How long will it take before I receive my test scores?